-In accordance with Government Auditing Standards, we have also issued our report dated March 8, 2016 on our consideration of Coos County Library Service District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and the result of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be read in conjunction with this report in considering the results of our audit.
+In accordance with Government Auditing Standards, we have also issued our report dated February 26, 2018 on our consideration of Coos County Library Service District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and on other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Coos County Library Service District's internal control over financial report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Coos County Library Service District's internal control over financial reporting and compliance.

-In accordance with Minimum Standards for Audits of Oregon Municipal Corporations, we have also issued our report dated March 8, 2016, on our consideration of the District's internal control over financial reporting and on tests of its compliance with the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules 162-10-000 to 162-10-320.
+In accordance with Minimum Standards for Audits of Oregon Municipal Corporations, we have also issued our report dated February 26, 2018, on our consideration of the District's internal control over financial reporting and on tests of its compliance with the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules 162-010-0000 to 162-010-0320.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.